The nuisance called snoring

 Sleep apnoea

-Snoring may not destroy sleep, but it has the potential to lead to sleep apnoea - a life-threatening condition.
+Snoring may not destroy sleep, but it has the potential to lead to sleep apnoea, a potentially life-threatening condition.
 Apnoea, in simple terms, is upper airway obstruction during sleep.
 It is linked with frequent awakening and daytime sleepiness.
-In addition, snoring is often associated with other sleep disorders, including "restless leg syndrome" - which is caused by spasm in the arms and legs during sleep.
+In addition, snoring is often associated with other sleep disorders, including “restless leg syndrome”, which is caused by spasm in the arms and legs during sleep.

 During sleep apnoea, the snorer stops breathing for several seconds.
 S/he quickly breathes air again, and slides back to sleep.
-It is a familiar sight which most of us have been witness to, irrespective of the fact whether we snore or don't!
+It is a familiar sight which most of us have witnessed, irrespective of whether we snore or not.

 The why and how of it

 Snoring occurs when the throat constricts, or collapses, and partly blocks the airway.
-What actually leads to the noise are the tongue and upper throat, or soft palate, the tonsils and uvula, during breathing.
-The uvula is the flap of skin that dangles from the back of the throat.
-When air whips in and out, the flap flutters.
-The resultant effect is the typical snoring "broadcast."
+What actually leads to the noise are the tongue and upper throat, or soft palate and the tonsils during breathing.

-Ignorance is, quite simply, bliss for the one who snores - not for the one who is compelled to hear.
-Experts say that snoring can reach the 80-decibel level - the level of noise produced by your home's small, portable drilling machine in full throttle.
+Ignorance might be bliss for the one who snores but not for the one who is compelled to hear.
+Experts say that snoring can reach the 80-decibel level, the level of noise produced by your home’s small, portable drilling machine in full throttle.

-In severe states of snoring, sleep apnoea can halt breathing in snorers for almost half-a-minute.
+In cases of snoring due to sleep apnoea, breathing can halt for almost half-a-minute.
 If this happens, the body goes into alarm mode, as the oxygen supply gets cut off.
 Soon after, the heart pumps frantically in order to find oxygenated blood to flow.
 Following this, the heart rate also rises.
-This signals the brain, which, in turn, arouses the snorer from sleep and drives him to open the throat - and, "gulp" air.
-However, once the chain is broken, the snorer quietly slips back to sleep as if nothing had gone wrong.
+This signals the brain, which, in turn, arouses the person from sleep and drives him to open the throat and “gulp” air.
+However, once the chain is broken, the snorer quietly slips back to sleep as if nothing ever happened.

 High-tech aid